• Home

 Dr. Leonidas Lagrimas, Music Director

-Dr. Leonidas Lagrimas serves as Assistant Professor of Piano and Piano Pedagogy for the WCU School of Music.
+Leonidas serves as Assistant Professor of Piano and Piano Pedagogy for the WCU School of Music.
 His main duties include Applied Piano and coordinating the Class Piano program.
-An emerging leader in piano pedagogy research, Dr. Lagrimas serves on the editorial board of American Music Teacher, the official journal of Music Teac
+An emerging leader in piano pedagogy research, Dr. Lagrimas serves on the editorial board of American Music Teacher, the official journal of Music Teachers National

 Dr. Lagrimas is active throughout the region as a solo and collaborative performer.
 Recent and upcoming performances include guest artist recitals at the University of Florida, Appalachian State University, University of Alabama, Mars Hill University, and numerous faculty recitals at WCU.
 Past collaborative piano highlights include performances with Grammy-winning soprano Hila Plitmann, country superstar Lorrie Morgan, and multiple Carnegie Hall appearances.
 Active as musical theatre pianist, conductor, and music director, his recent regional credits include The Sondheim Tribute Revue at Waynesville's HART Theatre, Rock of Ages and 9 to 5: The Musical for Theatre Tallahassee, In the Heights and American Idiot for New Stage Theatreworks, and Little Shop of Horrors for Starring Buffalo! at Shea's 710 Theatre.